daniel-certa-1228/excel_col_converter/README.md

-So, I opened Claude with the idea of building this, and Claude just... built it.
+So, I opened Claude AI with the idea of building this, and Claude just... built it.
 In its entirety.  :/